-BUSN 624 Business in the Global Environment (3) The purpose of this course is to develop understanding of economic concepts and analytical skills to evaluate the strategic business implications, risks, and opportunities of trends and major events in the global economy.
+BUSN 624 Business in the Global Environment (3) Develops an understanding of economic concepts and analytical skills to evaluate the strategic business implications, risks, and opportunities of trends and major events in the global economy.
 Topics addressed in cases and readings may include national income growth, inflation, capital markets, taxation, monetary policies, currency exchange, international trade, cross-border investments, governmental regulations, political regimes, property rights, environmental issues, imbalances of economic or political power, and social systems.
 In this course, students will apply knowledge and skills from all disciplines in the core curriculum.
 Prerequisites: Successful completion of other required courses at the BUSN 60x, 61x levels.
 BUSN 622 and 623 are recommended prerequisites, but are not required to enroll in this course.